 Nginx for WordPress Error Log

-● error log and access log are the two essential logs
+● Error log and access log are the two essential logs

-● For logging only specific errors, you’ve to add a directive in the HTTP, stream, server, and the section of the location.
+● For logging only specific errors, you’ve to add a directive in the HTTP, stream, server, and section of the location.

 Nginx: Types of logs